mmartinezluis/mmartinezluis/README.md

 * I finished the codesandboxes for a mini version of [DevBlog](https://devblog.dev/) that use the minimum amount of code to achieve data persistence for blog posts.
 You can take a look at them [here](https://codesandbox.io/s/blog-website-prototype-p4lwp?file=/src/index.js) and [here](https://codesandbox.io/s/draft-js-wysiwygstable-53qnq); I wrote two supporting articles that explain how the code works in the codesandboxes [here](https://devblog.dev/posts/155) and [here](https://devblog.dev/posts/136), respectively.
 What's cool about the codesanboxes?
 They run as an app in production, and all of your changes are saved (persisted) in real time!!!

-* When becoming a developer, many people write, "Former ..."; I write, "Bachelor's degree in Chemical Engineering!".

 Connect with me on [LinkedIn](https://www.linkedin.com/in/luis-martinez-mosquete/)